BTSARMY2017/BTSARMY2017/README.md

-💜 Welcome to my GitHub Profile!
+#💜 Welcome to my GitHub Profile!
-👩‍💻 About Me
+## ✨ About Me

+**Hello!
+I'm Dayana, a passionate learner building my path in the tech world.
 I'm focused on programming, data science, and artificial intelligence.
-I love solving complex problems and continuously growing in the tech world — I'm still learning every day! 📚
+I love solving complex problems and continuously growing in the tech world — I'm still learning every day! 📚**

-🚀 Currently Learning
+###🚀 Currently Learning

-Python programming 🐍
+- Python programming 🐍

-Data Science (from zero to hero) 📊
+- Data Science (from zero to hero) 📊

-Artificial Intelligence (from zero to hero) 🤖
+- Artificial Intelligence (from zero to hero) 🤖

-Math and Calculus ➗
+- Math and Calculus ➗

-Statistics and Probability 🎲
+- Statistics and Probability 🎲

-Git and GitHub basics 🛠️
+- Git and GitHub basics 🛠️

-Web development basics 🌐
+- Web development basics 🌐

-🎯 Future Goals
+###🎯 Future Goals

-Build my first complete data science projects.
+- Build my first complete data science projects.

-Learn machine learning and AI algorithms deeply.
+- Learn machine learning and AI algorithms deeply.

-Contribute to open-source projects.
+- Contribute to open-source projects.

-Create my personalized tech setup 🖥️✨
+- Create my personalized tech setup 🖥️✨

-🌱 Fun Fact
+###🌱 Favorite Quote
-I believe that small consistent steps lead to big achievements! 🌟
+I believe that small, consistent steps —or even better, *the most you can do each day*— lead to faster and greater achievements! 🌟